|

 Worship should be Joyful!
 Psalm 96

-I realise that a church service can seem dull, especially to somebody who is not a Christian.
+Johnny English, is probably “British Intelligence” I realise that a church service can seem dull, especially to somebody who is not a Christian.
 But true worship is anything but boring.
 The very nature of true worship would never allow us to be bored.
 If we do find worship boring sometimes, then I dare to suggest we are doing it wrong.
 And by we, I don’t mean the worship leader.
 I don’t mean the musicians.
 I don’t mean I don’t mean the preacher.
 I mean we, us, the worshippers, we must be doing something wrong somewhere.

+Working our way through John’s gospel we find the encounter between Jesus and the Woman of Samaria at Jacob’s Well.
+In John 4 Jesus says these things about worship.
+23 Yet a time is coming and has now come when the true worshippers will worship the Father in spirit and truth, for they are the kind of worshippers the Father seeks.
+24 God is spirit, and his worshippers must worship in spirit and in truth."
 What is this worship in spirit and in truth?
 This week and next week we are going to step out of John’s gospel to consider the theme of worship.
 Listen very carefully, because afterwards we are going to have an opportunity to practise what has been preached!

-Psalm 96 teaches us so much about worship:-
+Psalm 96 teaches us so much

+holy lives (verse 9); and by witnessing for Him (verse 10).
 When we think about HOW we should worship, there are two vitally important things I want us all to get hold of today:- The first point is this.

 1. WORSHIP IS OUR RESPONSE TO GOD

-The word worship means to “fall on your face or to bow down”.
-It is found more than 170 times in the Bible.
-Worship is the proper response of human beings to Almighty God.
+worship means to “fall on your face or to bow down”.
+It is found more than 170

+Almighty God.
 1 Peter 2:9 But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light.

 God has chosen us and called us so that we will be able to praise Him for the wonderful salvation He has given us!
 Worship is our RESPONSE to God.
 The Wise Men worshipped the Christ Child for who He is – King and Lord of all.
 When He calmed the storm, the disciples worshipped Jesus for who He is and what He had done.
 (Matt 14:33) Then those who were in the boat worshipped him, saying, "Truly you are the Son of God."
 When the Risen Christ appeared to them, those same disciples worshipped Him even though some of them still had doubts and questions.
 Paul tells the Corinthians that in their worship, (1 Cor 12:24f) if an unbeliever or someone who does not understand comes in while everybody is prophesying, he will be convinced by all that he is a sinner and will be judged by all, 25 and the secrets of his heart will be laid bare.
 So he will fall down and worship God, exclaiming, "God is really among you!"
 In other words, even somebody who is not a Christian will be brought to a place of worship when they are confronted with the presence of the Living God.
 Romans 12:1 tells us that worship is our response to God, not just for an hour a week when we meet together, but all day every day.
 Therefore, I urge you, brothers, in view of God's mercy, to offer your bodies as living sacrifices, holy and pleasing to God- this is your spiritual act of worship.
 Worship, in view of God’s mercy!
 So our worship is our proper response to the amazing God He is and all the amazing things God has done for us.
 Our proper response comes in singing and praising God!

 Psalm 96:1 Sing to the LORD a new song; sing to the LORD, all the earth.
+2 Sing to the LORD, praise his name; proclaim his salvation day after day.

 Sing a “new song” to the Lord!
 This can mean something “brand new”.
 It can also mean something which is new because it is fresh.
 Whether we are singing songs we have known for years, or learning new hymns and choruses and praise songs, we should sing all of them from our hearts as “new songs”.